 As part of the list of substances under consideration noted above, the Division will post recommendations of the committee as they develop along with the date of the meeting at which the recommendation was made and the dates of any other meetings at which the substance was discussed.
 By-substance documentation of the recommendations, primarily in the form of minutes and reference listings, will also be posted, along with minutes of discussion of the particular substance.

 For a variety of reasons the Division is not in a position to post on its website, or copy and mail out upon request, documents that may be referred to in the discussions of the committee.
 Where a reference used by the committee is publicly available on the Internet and is central to the committee’s recommendation the Division will attempt to include a hyperlink to it (or at least an abstract) in the minutes or elsewhere in the PEL web area.
-Because the committee will only rarely use reports that are not generally available to the public, if such a document is used it will generally be posted in the PEL Advisory Committee web area.
-It should be noted that any documents included in the “Documents Relied Upon” section of the Cal/OSHA Standards Board rulemaking package for a proposed PEL will be available at the offices of the Standards Board in Sacramento.

 B. Committee consideration of relevant science and feasibility documents.

 Generally preference will be given in the committee’s deliberations to peer reviewed articles published in recognized scientific journals.
 Consideration may be given to presentations by interested parties and non-published reports where the committee believes they are sufficiently well documented.
-Relevant documents and briefing summaries shall be provided by Division and HESIS staff to the committee preferably at least 4 to 6 weeks prior to the scheduled meeting.
+Relevant documents and briefing summaries shall be provided by Division staff to the committee preferably at least 6 weeks prior to the scheduled meeting.
 At the meeting staff will brief the committee on these documents.
 The committee in making a PEL recommendation will strive for a consensus that protect California workers exposed to the substance over a working lifetime.

 Cost and feasibility considerations may be incorporated into the committee’s recommendations where staff, committee members or interested parties present relevant facts and opinions which can be included in the meeting minutes, or provided in writing.
 Such facts and opinions can be of value in the subsequent assessment of costs and feasibility for the committee’s recommendations.
 Even if no discussion of cost or feasibility occurs during the committee meeting, the Division will continuously be in the process of gathering such information specific to California should the committee recommendation result in a proposed new or revised PEL.